seqeralabs/nf-tower-aws/launch/README.md

 ### CloudWatch Logs Access

 Seqera Platform requires access to CloudWatch logs to display relevant log data in the web interface.
-The policy can be scoped down to limit access to the specific log group used by the compute environment:
+The policy can be scoped down to limit access to the [specific log group](https://docs.seqera.io/platform-cloud/compute-envs/aws-batch#advanced-options) defined on the compute environment:

 ```json